StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 * Allow doing initial exports with filters.
 * Added JS utilities to be able to add, substract, multiply and divide big decimal values.
 * Allow retrieving the db_status on ATUM orders via API.
+* Allow updating the orders creation and modification date through the REST API

 **Changes**